-&lt;sup>7See: Fadi Chehadé, 'Balancing the Tasks At Hand' (12 March 2014) http://blog.icann.org/2014/03/balancing-the-tasks-at-hand/ accessed 21 May 2014.
+See: Fadi Chehadé, 'Balancing the Tasks At Hand' (12 March 2014) https://blog.icann.org/2014/03/balancing-the-tasks-at-hand/ accessed 21 May 2014.

-taking into account that the public interest may evolve and change over time.
-There are different publics and different and inevitably divergent interests.
+different publics and different and inevitably divergent interests.
 It is a great challenge to find the right balance.

 - 5. This report aims at supporting the multi-stakeholder model, by providing guidance on how to live up to the expectations of the internet community.
 Human rights are the point of departure, since those rights must always be at the centre when serving the public interest.
 Internet users have a legitimate expectation that Internet services be accessible and affordable, secure, reliable and ongoing, as part of the public service value of the Internet. - 6.
 To catalyze community discussion, this paper explores: How can we support the multi-stakeholder model in a way which more efficiently guarantees serving the public interest?
 This study will pay close attention to ICANN's practices and principles.
 It will selectively assess what the organization actually does, the subject matters it works on, and the ways it goes about identifying problems, scoping solutions and implementing policies in the light of fundamental human rights requisites.
 This paper builds upon and goes beyond a previously written expertise commissioned by the Council of Europe: 'Comments relating to freedom of expression and freedom of association with regard to new generic top level domains'. - 7.
 This paper focuses on the meaning of ICANN's global public interest responsibilities from an international human rights perspective.
 The point of departure of this assessment is the Universal Declaration of Human Rights (UDHR).
 The rights to which all human being are inherently entitled as set out in the UDHR have been further elaborated in the International Covenant on Economic, Social and Cultural Rights (ICESCR) and the International Covenant on Civil and Political Rights (ICCPR) which are therefore equally important.
 These fundamental rights have also been set out in regional human rights treaties, such as the European Convention on Human Rights (ECHR). - 8.
 This paper is written from a Council of Europe perspective.
 The Council of Europe is an international organization, promoting co-operation between 47 member states and beyond on legal and political standards on human rights, rule of law and democracy online and offline.
 The rights set out in the European Convention on Human Rights, as interpreted by the European Court of Human Rights, therefore play an important role in this analysis. - 9.
 The reader should keep in mind that ICANN is a private organisation under US law.
 Private organisations are not duty-bearers under international human rights law, as is the case for states.
 Additionally, ICANN is not bound by the US Bill of Rights, which sets out fundamental human rights, since those norms apply exclusively to state actors.
 Nevertheless, business enterprises have a responsibility to respect human rights as set out in the UN Guiding Principles on Business and Human Rights, as unanimously adopted by the United Nations Human Rights Council in June 2011.
-ICANN's set-up as a non-profit corporation seems to be captured by the broad notion of "other business enterprises" in the UN Guiding Principles, which includes any business entity, such as corporate, or partnership, or any other legal form used to establish a business entity.
-Human rights are of great value to clarify what it means to manage the internet as a global resource in the public interest.
+These Guiding Principles present the global reference for corporate responsibilities to respect human rights and apply to all business enterprises, both transnational and others, regardless of their size, sector, location, ownership and structure.
+ICANN's set-up as a non-profit corporation seems to be captured by the broad notion of "other business enterprises" under these Principles, which includes any business entity, such as